tencent-ailab/MDM/README.md

 ## 📢 News

-- If you would like to generate molecules based on the protein pocket structure, please refer to our new paper ['PMDM'](https://github.com/Layne-Huang/PMDM) which is recently accepted by **Nature Communications** !!
+- If you are interested in generating molecules based on the protein pocket structure, please refer to our new paper ['PMDM'](https://github.com/Layne-Huang/PMDM) which is recently accepted by **Nature Communications** !!

 ## Dependencies